Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 $$ argmin_{NN}((NN(x)' +2xNN(x) - 5)^2 + (NN(0)' - 3)^2) $$

 on equation's domain.
 So we approximate unknown function **u(x)** with a neural network (**NN(x)**).
-For inegral equations idea essentially is the same.
+For integral equations idea essentially is the same.
 As you might guess this method tries to minimize sum of squares of residuals for main equation and boundary conditions simultaneously at each epoch, so eventually NN-approximator becomes quite accurate at representing unknown function **u**.